WylieDituri/modmail-web/README.md

 ```

 3. **Set up environment variables**:
-Create a `.env.local` file in the root directory with:
+Create a `.env` file in the root directory with:
 ```env
 # Discord Bot Configuration
 TOKEN=your_discord_bot_token